jmlemon46/jimmy-lemon/src/routes/(subpage)/about/+page.md

 * **Thought Process?** Verbal processor here.
 A million thoughts...talking it out helps me make sense of them.
 * **Why Write?** It's my way of talking through the maze of my mind.
 Plus, it's less weird than talking to myself!
-* **Leadership Huntington** Proud member of the inaugrial Leadership Huntington Class with the Huntington Regional Chamber of Commerce.
+* **Leadership Huntington** Proud member of the inaugural Leadership Huntington Class with the Huntington Regional Chamber of Commerce.
 I've met some of the best humans through the experience.

 ![Leadership Huntington](/images/leadershipHuntington.jpg)